-The Selkirk Rex is not as stocky as many other flat-faced breeds.
-This cat also has energy.
-Since it’s advisable for most pedigrees to live indoors, you’d need to give a Selkirk Rex plenty of attention and toys to play with.
+The Selkirk Rex isn’t as stocky and has more energy than many flat-faced breeds.
+Since most pedigrees should live indoors, you’d need to give a Selkirk Rex plenty of attention and toys to play with.

 The British Shorthair cat is one of the most popular pedigree cats.
 This cat is calm, affectionate, and doesn’t need much exercise.

 It’s easy to fall in love with a British Shorthair’s eyes.
 Their eyes are big and round and make the cat look constantly surprised.
 The British Shorthair has a reasonably flat face, but the nose is not squashed.

-British Shorthair cats tend to be big and stocky.
-They don’t tend to experience as many health problems as the Persian or the Scottish Fold.
+British Shorthair cats tend to be big and stocky, and they don’t tend to experience as many health problems as the Persian or the Scottish Fold.

 The Bombay cat is the most talkative of all cats with flat faces, as well as the most active.
 Like the Selkirk Rex, this cat is thin and agile rather than big and stocky.

-Burmese cats are either solid brown in color, or have Siamese points (beige, grey, or blue).
-Most show-worthy cats are brown, but some Cat Associations do recognize the Siamese markings.
+Burmese cats are either solid brown or have Siamese points (beige, grey, or blue).
+Most show-worthy cats are brown, but some Cat Associations recognize the Siamese markings.